 Now that you know the principles of conservatively investing and profiting from dividend-paying companies as an income investor, I would recommend learning about the various dividend ratios and financial measures so that you can better evaluate dividend-paying companies yourself.

 This will make you into a more confident investor, and one that can independently research and select the best dividend-paying companies, regardless of the current market situation.
-Moreover, if you follow the guidelines taught in this article for dividend growth investing, you will be much closer to achieving your financial goals.
+Moreover, if you follow the guidelines taught in this article for dividend growth investing, you'll be much closer to achieving your financial goals.

 Disclaimer: Because the information presented here is based on my own personal opinion, knowledge, and experience, it should not be considered professional finance, investment, or tax advice.
 The ideas and strategies that I provide should never be used without first assessing your own personal/financial situation, or without consulting a financial and/or tax professional.